Russian airlines halt most Turkey flights in summer

-Russia's S7 Airlines (AVSII.MM) on Tuesday joined Aeroflot (AFLT.MM) in its decision to cancel flights to Turkey this summer as they await a government decision to lift flight restrictions introduced over COVID-19.
+MOSCOW (Reuters) - Russia’s S7 Airlines on Tuesday joined Aeroflot in its decision to cancel flights to Turkey this summer as they await a government decision to lift flight restrictions introduced over COVID-19.

 Turkey is a destination for millions of Russian tourists each year, and Moscow’s decision to halt flights until June 1 because of a growing number of COVID-19 cases there has dealt a blow to the Turkish tourism industry.